yiming95/COMP90055/README.md

 ### Instructions:

-Dataset (dataSet.xlsx): Due to confidentiality agreement we are unable to enclose the dataset with this submission, please contact Dr Patrick Pang if you need to access the dataset.
+Dataset (dataSet.xlsx): Due to confidentiality agreement we are unable to enclose the dataset with this submission, please contact Dr Patrick Pang (pat.pang@unimelb.edu.au) if you need to access the dataset.

 ###  Python